Tierion/boltwall/README.md

 service verifies payment.
 An example of how this can be implemented is in the [Prism Reader](https://prismreader.app) app.
 Prism Reader hosts documents provided by users.
 Authors of content can optionally require payment to view that content.
-Rather than Prism acting as a custodian for the funds and issuing payouts, an author can run a boltwall instance, give Prism the url of your API and a shared secret key (caveat key), and users will then **only be able to read your content once _your server_ has acknowledged payment**!
+Rather than Prism acting as a custodian for the funds and issuing payouts, an author can run a boltwall instance, give Prism the url of your API, and users will then **only be able to read your content once _your server_ has acknowledged payment**!

 #### Authentication flow